arcus/education_modules/sql_basics/sql_basics.md

 **Select Specific Columns**

-If you would only like to return a specific set of columns in your select statement you will need to explicitly list out each of those columns after the select keyword, with each separate column reference separated by a comma.
+If you would only like to return a specific set of columns in your select statement you will need to explicitly list out each of those columns after the `SELECT` keyword, with each separate column reference separated by a comma.
 Note that this time, our dot notation is in the form `table_name.column_name` for our columns, and `dataset_name.table_name` for our table.
 We do this to be very explicit about which data we mean.

 It may seem obvious that if we're getting data from the `patients` table (after all, we have that information in the FROM statement), that all of our columns come, well, from `patients`.
 Why, then, do we use dot notation to specify that in the list of columns in the SELECT statement?
 Why say `patients.id` when `id` alone would work just as well?